Who are Protestants?

 John 14:20-21, Matthew 7:21, 1 Corinthians 7:19, and Matthew 19:17

-Paul was opposed to the Judaizers who were saying that it was necessary to be circumcized and observe the Mosiac laws along with all of the dietary restrictions to be saved.
-In other words, the Judaizers were essentially saying that it was necessary for the Gentile Christian converts to become Jews in order to be justified and saved and Paul emphatically disagreed with them!
+Paul the Apostle emphasized this because he was opposed to the Judaizers who were saying that it was necessary to be circumcized and observe the Mosiac laws along with all of the dietary restrictions to be saved.
+In other words, the Judaizers were essentially saying that it was necessary for the Gentile Christian converts to first become Jews in order to be justified and saved and Paul emphatically disagreed with them!

 Will Protestants ignore all of this and continue to believe only what suits them?